 So don’t allow your suspicions to fester.
 Set a time to talk with your partner today.
+There is a skillful step-by-step method on how to bring up sensitive issues.
 Keep in mind that when you have your conversation, your partner may become angry about the fact that, in his mind, you were “invading his privacy.”

 Do not become defensive.
 Instead, acknowledge his feelings, explain why you were suspicious in the first place and reassure him that you respect his privacy.